 Once the Hp(10) adjusted doses have been calculated for each year, the values are used to calculate organ doses of interest using the external dose reconstruction implementation guidelines (NIOSH 2007b).
 Consistent with Project direction, dose reconstructors should assume anterior-posterior (AP; front to back) geometry for the irradiation geometry and for conversion to organ dose.
-Multiply the calculated neutron doses by the conversion factors from ambient dose equivalent to organ dose for AP irradiation from NIOSH (2007b).
-For photons applicable to Ames Laboratory (i.e., film badge era), use the conversion factor from exposure to organ dose.
+For photons measured with film badges (prior to 1982), use the conversion factor from exposure to organ dose.
+Beginning in 1982, when all measurements were made using TLDs, deep dose equivalent should be used.
+For neutron doses, use the conversion factors from deep dose equivalent to organ dose for AP irradiation from NIOSH (2007b).